apify/apify-docs/sources/academy/webscraping/api_scraping/general_api_scraping/handling_pagination.md

 ![Amazon pagination](https://apify-docs.s3.amazonaws.com/master/docs/assets/tutorials/images/pagination.jpg)

-This implementation makes it fairly straightforward to programmatically paginate through an API, as it pretty much entails just incrementing up or down in order to receive the next set of items.
+This implementation makes it fairly straightforward to programmatically paginate through an API, as it pretty much entails incrementing up or down in order to receive the next set of items.
 The page number is usually provided right in the parameters of the request URL; however, some APIs require it to be provided in the request body instead.

 ## Offset pagination {#offset-pagination}